SkyeDoesThings1/TV-Finder/README.md

-# TV Thing
+# TV Finder

-TV Thing is a service to show TV shows and series ratings and where users can find them!
+TV Finder is a service to show TV shows and series ratings and where users can find them!

 ## Todo List: